UMB Campus Training and Career Development Programs

 The Pharmaceutical Health Services Research (PHSR) Center at the University of Maryland School of Pharmacy provides UMB faculty, postdoctoral fellows, graduate students, and other researchers customized SAS programming, data cleaning, and file preparation workshops.
 Our team can assist researchers from all health disciplines.
 For more information, contact 410-706-5315 or email@example.com.

 Education and Training for Clinical Investigators: The goal of this program is to provide education and training in clinical and translational research for clinicians and scientists.

 Certificate Program in Clinical Research: This 12-credit certificate program in clinical research will provide training in the core competencies of clinical research, including study design, biostatistics, data management, scientific communication, and the ethical, legal and, regulatory issues in clinical research.

-Master of Science in Clinical Research is a track in the Master of Science program in Epidemiology.
-It is designed specifically to meet the needs of the clinician or clinician-in-training by providing a combination of coursework and research experiences needed for a successful career in clinical investigation.
+Master of Science in Epidemiology and Clinical Research - Clinical Research Track: Designed specifically to meet the needs of the clinician or clinician-in-training by providing a combination of course work and research experiences needed for a successful career in clinical investigation.

 Master of Science in Pharmaceutical Health Services Research (PHSR): Core graduate courses include pharmaceutical health services research, research methods, and statistics.